verrazzano/verrazzano-operator/README.md

 ### Running locally

-While developing, it's usually most efficient to run the Verrazzano Operator as an out-of-cluster process, pointing it to your Kubernetes cluster:
+The Verrazzano Operator can be run as an out-of-cluster process during development:

 ```
 export KUBECONFIG=<your_kubeconfig>